-The down payment is the biggest obstacle to buying a home, according to a recent study.
-As a matter of fact, two-thirds of U.S. renters believe that saving for a down payment is the biggest hurdle to buying a home, according to the first Zillow Housing Aspirations Report.
+According to a recent study, the down payment is the biggest obstacle to buying a home.
+Two-thirds of U.S. renters believe that saving for a down payment is the biggest hurdle to buying a home, according to the first Zillow Housing Aspirations Report.

 Saving for a Down Payment

-Many Americans incorrectly think they must have a 20% down payment, in addition to closing costs, to buy a home.
+Many Americans incorrectly think they must have a 20% down payment and closing costs to buy a home.
 These costs could equal $45,000 or more, even in more moderately priced metros.

-Some prospective homebuyers are unaware of zero down payment and low down payment options, which we talk about later.
+Some prospective homebuyers are unaware of zero down payment and low down payment options, which we discuss later.
 As a result, they believe homeownership is unobtainable, which is really not the case.

-Though millennials are driving the housing market today, they are often challenged the most with saving for a down payment.
-Many millennials have difficulty finding a job after college, while also paying student loans, car payments, and credit card debt.
+Though millennials are driving the housing market today, they are often challenged with saving for a down payment.
+Many millennials have difficulty finding a job after college while also paying student loans, car payments, and credit card debt.

 So, here are some tips to save money for a down payment on a home: